 b.
 Each School, department, or other unit is responsible for ensuring that software used on their computers is properly licensed, for adhering to the terms and conditions of those software licenses, and for maintaining appropriate documentation of those software licenses.

 c.
-Individuals separating from NYU who work on a home computer shall remove all University-owned software, including all NYU-licensed software, from the home computer.
+Upon separation from NYU, all University-owned software, including all NYU-licensed software, must be removed from non-NYU owned computers.
+This includes mobile devices, laptops, and home computers.
 If you have software on your office computer that permits you to install a second copy on your home computer, remove that second copy.

 6. Equipment Disposal or Redeployment

+a.
 Before disposing of or re-deploying hardware, comply with University computer disposal guidelines, which can be found at www.nyu.edu/asset.
-Click on Computer Disposal.
-See also www.nyu.edu/its/security/disposal.html.
+See also Computer Disposal Guidelines.

 B. NYU Data Security

 How you handle non-public data depends on its data classification.
 The more restrictive the data is, the better it should be secured.
 Consult the Data Handling Security Measures section of the Data and System Security Policy for specific requirements; the following are more general requirements.

 1. Protecting Sensitive Data on Computers

 a.
 Follow NYU Computer Security Specifications set forth above.